Bank of America Tower (Manhattan): 2010s to present

 Only a few years before the Bank of America Tower's construction, the surrounding area had contained discount stores and homeless encampments, but its completion caused an immediate change to the vicinity.
 Following the building's completion, asking rents at many Bryant Park buildings rose to $100 per square foot.
 After the tower was completed, Sam Roudman of The New Republic magazine reported that the Bank of America Tower used twice as much energy overall as the Empire State Building due to the Bank of America Tower's high energy usage.
 According to Roudman, although platinum was the highest LEED green-building certification available, the Bank of America Tower emitted more greenhouse gases than all other similarly-sized buildings in Manhattan.
 Bryan Walsh of Time magazine wrote that it was the high energy usage of the building's trading floors, rather than the building itself, that created such high emissions.

 Among the early retail tenants was Starbucks, which leased a location in the base in 2011.
 The Bank of America Tower lost power during Hurricane Sandy in 2012, as it was the only Midtown skyscraper connected to an electrical substation downtown.
 In mid-2013, the Durst Organization employed Brooklyn Grange Rooftop Farm to install and maintain two honeybee hives on the building.
 Also during 2013, asset management firms QFR Management and TriOaks Capital Management, as well as insurance underwriter Ascot Underwriting and hedge fund QFR, signed leases for space in the building.
 In 2016, Burger & Lobster signed a lease for a restaurant space in three stories next to the Stephen Sondheim Theatre.
 This brought the Bank of America Tower to full occupancy.

 Durst and Bank of America refinanced the tower in 2019 for $1.6 billion, composed of a $950 million CMBS from Bank of America as well as $650 million of Liberty Bonds.
 At the time, Bank of America occupied the largest share of space in the building, though investment manager Marathon Asset Management, law firm Akin Gump Strauss Hauer & Feld, and Stephen Sondheim Theatre's operator Roundabout Theatre Company also took up some space.
 The building was appraised the same year at over $3.5 billion, ranking it among the most valuable office buildings in the city.
 Starbucks signed a new lease at the building's base in late 2020.
 That year, the Aureole restaurant closed and was replaced by the Charlie Palmer Steak restaurant.
+In March 2026, Bank of America extended its lease by 20 years; the lease was simultaneously expanded to cover all of the building's office space and some of the retail space.